 The purpose of Community Education is to provide the general public with learning opportunities.
 These opportunities include self-improvement, enrichment, recreation, and academic courses such as GED preparation.
 We cooperate with many educational organizations that help us to deliver the best possible content.

-You are invited to take advantage of this opportunity to develop your interests, learn new skills and make new friends
+You are invited to take advantage of this opportunity to develop your interests, learn new skills and make new friends.
+Let’s Go Online!

 Are you too busy to come to a class?
 Prefer to study at odd hours?
 Can’t get a babysitter?
 These are just a few of the reasons to take an online class.
 Learn from the comfort of your home and at any time of the day or night, 24/7!
 Generally you will need access to the Internet, e-mail, the application of the application you want to learn on your computer and the self-discipline to start and finish an on-line class!
 Some classes require you to purchase textbooks.
 You will want to visit our website, to learn more about the classes/instructors.